arinvandrapu/AIRiskAssessmentProject/README.md

 tested Python tool (`airisk`).

 > **NOTE: Synthetic data.** FakeOrg is invented.
 All organization details, evidence, and findings are
 > fictional.
-This is a personal project that models what a real assessment looks like — it is not
+This is a personal project that models what a real assessment looks like, it is not
 > an assessment of any real company.

 ## Skills used & learned